Anthony Callea

 Callea has accumulated a string of awards, including an ARIA Music Award, Channel V Artist of the Year, Pop Republic Artist of the Year, MTV Viewers' Choice Award, Variety's Young Entertainer of the Year, an MO Award, and a Gospel Music Award.
-He is known for his powerful trained voice and his versatility in a range of genres in releases and live performances.
+He is known for his powerful, trained voice and his versatility in a range of genres in releases and live performances.
 All but one of the tracks on his second album A New Chapter were co-written by him.
 October 2011 saw Callea release his first new music in four years, a single titled "Oh Oh Oh Oh Oh", self-funded, released and distributed as a fully independent venture through his own production company, Vox Enterprises.
 The dance-pop track was co-written in LA with two-time Grammy-nominated and official DJ for the Black Eyed Peas, Poet Name Life.
-It signalled a departure from the ballads for which he is known and was released in digital format only.

-His albums, DVDs, and singles have all debuted in the top 20 of the ARIA Charts with the exception of "Oh Oh Oh Oh" and an EP titled Last To Go, released in February 2012, and his fourth album released in 2013.
-However, "Oh Oh Oh Oh" debuted at number 6 on the Official Independent Music Charts AIR Charts, and in its first week, peaked at number 17 on the ARIA Top 20 Australian Artists Singles Chart.
-Last To Go reached number 7 on the Independent Distribution Singles Chart.